 Anna graduated from Lancaster University in 2022 achieving a BA (Hons) degree in History.
 She has a keen interest in the historic built environment and the process of preserving the heritage of old buildings, using web -based resources and archives to research their past purposes and appearances to unlock their stories.

 Anna joined Creative Heritage in August 2022, initially on a work placement before being invited to join the company full time from January 2023.
-Her work involves research, assistance with the preparation of reports including Heritage Impact Assessments and Project Viability Studies and a general supporting role on projects.
+Her work involves research, preparation and writing of reports including Heritage Impact Assessments, Project Viability Studies and Conservation Management Plans, project management and a general supporting role on projects.

 Anna is currently undertaking a part-time MSc in Building Conservation and Adaptation at the University of Central Lancashire (UCLan).
-She is an affiliate member of the IHBC and an active member of the Heritage Trust Network Youth Forum.
+She is an affiliate member of the IHBC and a member of the Heritage Trust Network Youth Forum.